-Do not deduct amounts paid or incurred to participate or intervene in any political campaign on behalf of a candidate for public office, or to influence the general public regarding legislative matters, elections, or referendums.
-In addition, partnerships generally cannot deduct expenses paid or incurred to influence Federal or state legislation, or to influence the actions or positions of certain Federal executive branch officials.
+Do not deduct on line 23:

+- Items that must be reported separately on Schedules K and K-1. - Qualified expenditures to which an election under section 59(e) may apply. - Fines or penalties paid to a government for violating any law.
+Report these expenses on Schedule K, line 16. - Expenses allocable to tax-exempt income.
+Report these expenses on Schedule K, line 16. - Any amount that is allocable to a class of exempt income.
+See section 265(b) for exceptions. - Net operating losses.
+Only individuals and corporations may claim a net operating loss deduction. - Amounts paid or incurred to participate or intervene in any political campaign on behalf of a candidate for public office, or to influence the general public regarding legislative matters, elections, or referendums. - Expenses paid or incurred to influence federal or state legislation, or to influence the actions or positions of certain federal executive branch officials.
 However, certain in-house lobbying expenditures that do not exceed \$2,000 are deductible.
 See section 162(e) for more details.